MrBitBucket/reportlab-mirror/demos/rlzope/readme.txt

   8 - Enjoy !

-Send comments or bug reports at : alet@unice.fr
+Send comments or bug reports at : alet@librelogiciel.com